Customer data is a precious thing. Are you managing yours well?

-Here are four customer data management best practices you can adopt:
+Here are five customer data management best practices you can adopt:

 Documentation that details your strategy for managing customer data serves as your team’s guide to navigating CDM and keeping your processes organized.
 Without it, measuring your success will be difficult.